The Children’s Book Flood has sailed into The Nordic House Children’s library

 We are all aliens

-In connection to the Story Making Workshop, there is a dark cave for the visiting travellers.
-In the dark, there are various things hidden and the space brings imagination to life.
+In connection with the Story Making Workshop, there is a dark cave for visiting travellers.
+In the dark, there are various things hidden and space brings imagination to life.
 After the exploration of the cave, you can lie down and dream under a starry sky of galaxies and black holes.

 Children’s participation includes: